 Knowledge Bases

-Knowledge Base actions in Lleverage allow you to create, manage, and utilize collections of information that can enhance your workflows with specialized content.
-These actions make it easy to add context, store documents, and reference specific information when needed.
+Knowledge Base actions in Lleverage allow you to create, manage, and utilize collections of information that enhance your workflows with specialized content.
+These actions make it easy to store documents, add context, and reference specific information throughout your automations.

 Key Features